Asymptotic invariants of lattices in locally compact groups: Cross sections of ultraproducts

-For every $n\in\bn$ the Borel subset $Y_n\subset X_n$ is a $U$-cross section and we let $\rel_n$ be the cross equivalence relation on $Y_n$ constructed in Proposition \ref{prop:eqrelcross}.
+For every $n\in\bn$ the Borel subset $Y_n\subseteq X_n$ is a $U$-cross section and we let $\rel_n$ be the cross equivalence relation on $Y_n$ constructed before Proposition \ref{prop:eqrelcross}.
 Theorem \ref{thm:maincross} tells us that the ultraproduct $Y_\ul$ is an external cross section of $X_\ul^{R}$ and we will denote by $\rel_\ul$ the cross equivalence relation on $Y_\ul$.
-We will now prove that $\rel_\ul$ is the ultraproduct of the sequence $\rel_n$ with respect to a preferred sequence of graphings, in the sense of Section 2.7 of \cite{CGS}.\footnote{A \textit{graphing} for us will be a countable set of \textit{measurable} and measure preserving partially defined bijections of the probability space whose graphs are contained in the equivalence relation, see \cite{CGS} for more details in the context of general measure spaces.}.
+We will now prove that $\rel_\ul$ is the ultraproduct of the sequence $\rel_n$ with respect to a preferred sequence of graphings.
+Before stating the theorem, we will need to fix some terminology.